 The School of Sciences started functioning in 1986, with the challenge of imparting good quality theoretical and practical education in the different science disciplines.

-Accordingly, in December, 1991 launched the Bachelor of Science Programme - one of its kind in the country involving teaching of theory and laboratory courses in science through distance and open learning mode.
+Accordingly, in December 1991, the school launched the Bachelor of Science Programme - one of its kind in the country involving teaching of theory and laboratory courses in science through distance and open learning mode.

 The programme was initially designed to offer a BSc (General) degree, but was subsequently upgraded so as to offer a BSc (Major) degree in Botany, Chemistry, Mathematics, Physics and Zoology.
-Therefore, the students of the BSc Programme have six options, a BSc (General) degree and five BSc (Major) degrees.
+Recently, four new disciplines have been added to the school namely, Geography, Geology, Biochemistry and Statistics and as a result we will now be able to offer BSc (Major) degrees in the near future in these disciplines as well.

-At present, along with these programmes, the School of Sciences also offers Doctoral programmes in Physics, Chemistry, Life Sciences, Geology and Mathematics.
+Along with these programmes, the School of Sciences also offers Doctoral programmes in Biochemistry, Chemistry, Geography, Geology, Life Sciences, Mathematics and Physics.

 The functions of the School are to: